-In 2014, total black start charges were \$59.9 million with \$26.9 million in revenue requirement charges and \$33.0 million in operating reserve charges.
+In the first three months of 2015, total black start charges were \$15.0 million with \$10.3 million in revenue requirement charges and \$4.7 million in operating reserve charges.
 Black start revenue requirements for black start units consist of fixed black start service costs, variable black start service costs, training costs, fuel storage costs, and an incentive factor.
-Black start operating reserve charges are paid for scheduling in the Day-Ahead Energy Market or committing in real time units that provide black start service.
-Black start zonal charges in 2014 ranged from \$0.07 per MW-day in the DLCO Zone (total charges were \$72,263) to \$3.90 per MW-day in the AEP Zone (total charges were \$32,513,935).
+Black start operating reserve charges are paid to units scheduled in the Day-Ahead Energy Market or committed in real time to provide black start service under the automatic load rejection (ALR) option or for black start testing.
+Black start zonal charges in the first three months of 2015 ranged from \$0.04 per MW-day in the PPL Zone (total charges were \$31,710) to \$4.55 per MW-day in the BGE Zone (total charges were \$2,727,337).